A Call For Change

 Like, Vadel will freak out.

-Like, if she's, we have a big dog.
-He dribbles water on the floor.
+Like, if she's, we have a big dog, he dribbles water on the floor.
+If she steps in it, she's freaking out.

 If there's a certain smell in the house that she doesn't like, she will literally cry and freak out.
 Yeah.

+Um, loud noises, she doesn't like it.
 And it's not, I think, and when we see,

 we're the parents of that child that has a sensory problem.
-So you don't,
+So, you don't

-don't know anything about it.
+if you're not around it, you're not exposed to it, and your friends, you don't know anything about it.
 I get why you would think, oh, what a brat little kid.

-Right.
-It's like, but that's why I think it's important for parents.
+It's like, like, but that's why I think it's important for parents.
+I'm telling right now, man, it's ruthless out there.

+Parent against parent.
 I'm the right way.

-You're the wrong.
+This is a good.
 And it's like, dude, you

 are not with this child 24-7.
 Right.